• Skip to main content

 1. Finely dice your garlic.

-2. Finely dice your shallot.
+2. Finely dice your shallot (or regular onion).

 3. Peel your potatoes.
 Cut potatoes into uniform-sized cubes.
 It’s better if all your potato pieces are the same size so they cook evenly.
 Put potatoes in a pot of water.
 You’ll want to turn on your heat to high right around the time you start to cook the chicken.
 The potatoes will take about 15 minutes to bring to a boil, then another 10-15 minutes until they’re cooked all the way through.
 Plan your time here.